kmacdonald06/ai-openscale-icp/monitor-accuracy.md

 The feedback CSV file is expected to have all feature values, and the manually assigned target/label value.
 For example, the drug model training data contains feature values `"AGE"`, `"SEX"`, `"BP"`, `"CHOLESTEROL"`,`"NA"`,`"K"`, and the target/label value `"DRUG"`.
 The feedback CSV file needs to include values for those fields; an example would look like `[43, M, HIGH, NORMAL, 0.6345, 1.4587, DrugX]`.
 If a header is provided for the feedback CSV file, then field names are mapped using the header.
 Otherwise the field order **MUST** be exactly the same as in the training schema.
 {: important}

+Please note that prediction types returned by your model, and the label/target column in your feedback data, must match.
+{: note}

   ![Accuracy delimiter](images/accuracy-delimit.png)

 File sizes are currently limited to 8MB.